What do we mean when we speak of diversity? The Human Resources & Equal Opportunity Office offers one definition:

 “Diversity refers to human qualities that are different from our own and those of groups to which we belong; but that are manifested in other individuals and groups.
 Dimensions of diversity include but are not limited to: age, ethnicity, gender, physical abilities or qualities, race, sexual orientation, educational background, geographic location, income, marital status, military experience, parental status, religious beliefs, work experience, and job classification.”

 Diversity in the workforce as a concept focuses on a broader set of qualities than race or gender.
-In the context of a multicultural, diverse workforce, valuing diversity means creating a workplace that respects and includes differences, recognizing the unique contributions that individuals with many types of backgrounds can make, and creating a work environment that maximizes the potential of all employees.
+In the context of a multicultural, diverse workforce, valuing diversity means creating a workplace that respects and includes differences, recognizing the unique contributions that individuals with many types of backgrounds can make, and create a work environment that maximizes the potential of all employees.

 Diversity in the Workforce – A Necessity